strategineer/personal-website/content/tabletop/lobg/gming.md

 : Dead flesh to eat.

 Does Not Want
 : The opposite of above.
-He’s a pretty simple guy, really.
+He's a pretty simple guy, really.

 ## Osorkon III
 › Cells 289